Title

 PNP Circular No. DIDM03-02 establishes standard guidelines for investigating and adjudicating cases of Philippine National Police personnel found using illegal drugs, emphasizing the need for integrity and discipline within law enforcement through mandatory drug testing and administrative procedures.

-The purpose of PNP Circular No. DIDM03-02 is to provide standard guidelines for the conduct of investigation and hearing against PNP personnel found using illegal drugs, ensuring fair adjudication while preserving their rights under the law.
+To provide standard guidelines for the investigation and hearing of PNP personnel found using illegal drugs, ensuring fair adjudication and observance of their rights under the law.

-Section 36(e) requires that all officers and members of police and other law enforcement agencies undergo mandatory drug testing.
+It requires mandatory drug testing for all officers and members of police and other law enforcement agencies.

 Analyze Cases Smarter, Faster